 But even though the internal rate of return is usually a reliable method of determining whether a capital investment project is a good investment for a business, under some conditions IRR is not as reliable, but the NPV is.

 What Is Internal Rate of Return?

-Decision Rules for Internal Rate of Return
+Decision Rules for IRR

-Just like for net present value, you have to consider whether you are looking at an independent or mutually exclusive project.
+Just as with net present value, you have to consider whether you are looking at an independent or mutually exclusive project.
 For independent projects, if the IRR is greater than the cost of capital, then you accept as many projects as your budget allows.
 For mutually exclusive projects, if the IRR is greater than the cost of capital, you accept the project.
 If it is less than the cost of capital, then you reject the project.

 The more commonly used NPV is found using a discounted cash flow model, and the net present value calculation discounts each cash flow separately, which makes it a more refined analysis than an IRR calculation.
 If rates of return vary over the life of the project, an NPV analysis can accommodate these changes.
 The NPV model also works better when the discount rate isn't known, and as long as a project's NPV is greater than zero, the project is considered financially viable.

 Calculating Net Present Value

 Use the following formula to calculate the net present value of a project:

 NPV = [Cash flow1 / (1 + r) + Cash flow2 / (1 + r)2 + ...] - X

 Cash flowx = The project's cash flow expected for each period (month, year, etc.)